aesthetic-suite/framework/docs/sss/global.md

 As stated at the start of the chapter, the global style sheet can generate global-like CSS styles by using the `@global` at-rule.
 This at-rule is a [local style sheet](./local.md) that should be processed and generated to a class name that is set on the `body`.
-It's suggested this way to avoid global collisions between multiple themes or differing global style sheets.
+It's built this way to avoid global collisions between multiple themes or differing global style sheets.

 ```ts